Papaya-Voldemort/FishByte/README.md

 6.  **Exit:** Exit the game.
 7.  **Play Tutorial:** Learn the basics of the game.

+## The Shop

+You can now access the shop by typing `shop` or `4` in the main menu.
+Here, you can purchase new fishing rods that will allow you to catch rarer and more valuable fish.

 ## The Fish Database

 One of the things I'm most proud of in this project is the fish database.
 The `new_fish.json` file contains all the data for the fish in the game, including their names, rarities, values, and catch rates.
 I have a passion for creating a unique and diverse set of fish, and I've handcrafted the entire database without the use of AI.
+I've recently added a bunch of new fish to the game, so there's more to discover than ever before!

 ## AI Assistance